How to Delete MySQL User in Ubuntu? [2 Cases]

 Show List of MySQL Users in Ubuntu

 Inside the MySQL server, you can easily run the SELECT query on the “mysql.user” table to view the available MySQL users and their hosts.
 In this section, I will display all the available users of the MySQL server on my machine.
-Now, you can do the same by following the steps below.
+Now, you can do the same by following the steps mentioned below:

 mysql -u root -p